 Handling custom OCC endpoints

 It is a common task to add support for a custom (non-standard) SAP OCC API endpoint not covered by the Alokai intergration.
-This guide will show you how can do it using Alokai.
+There are two ways how you can do it:

 Prerequisites